oocular/unetvit4sclera/data/mobious/README.md

 Of these subjects, 3559 (belonging to 35 subjects) are considered the segmentation subset, and are annotated with the sclera, iris, pupil, and periocular region.
 See further details here https://sclera.fri.uni-lj.si/datasets.html

+## Obtaining the datasets
+To obtain the MOBIUS dataset, please download, fill out, and hand-sign [this form](https://docs.google.com/document/d/17-wLf8cPXKfBIS2gRRTJJ0XjZUi_1CkoEW3yhi_KlFc/edit?tab=t.0), and send it to Matej at matej.vitek@fri.uni-lj.si.
+Please also indicate which of the following you require:

 ## Samples
 ![fig](mobious.svg)

 ## Details
 Each image in the dataset is labeled as: